Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 At this point, we can tell a difference already between the type of customers and the types of bikes which is the main element in Cyclistic's service.
 Besides that, we have now more idea about the customers' preferences and needs when it comes to use Cyclistic, being that, analyzing other features such as the day of the week, month, and time of the day.
 All of these discoveries will be relevant to stablish the differences that can help casual users improve their experience in Cyclistic by becoming annual members.

+# **5. SHARE**
+For this data, histograms and bar graphs were chosen as the type of plots that will represent the results, due to the fact that we have categorical features and is easier to make comparisons between features with this type of plot.

+# **6. ACT**